-The 2021 Plan will be administered by our Board, which may in turn delegate authority to administer the 2021 Plan to a committee of our Board.
-Our Board has delegated concurrent authority to administer the 2021 Plan to our Compensation Committee, but may, at any time, re-vest in itself some or all of the power delegated to our Compensation Committee.
-Our Board and Compensation Committee are each considered to be a Plan Administrator for purposes of this Proposal 4.
+Our Board previously delegated concurrent authority to our Compensation Committee to administer the 2021 Plan, but may, at any time, re-vest in itself some or all of the power delegated to our Compensation Committee.
+Our Board and Compensation Committee are each considered to be a "Plan Administrator" for purposes of this proposal.

-Subject to the terms of the 2021 Plan, the Plan Administrator may determine the recipients, the types of awards to be granted, the number of our common shares subject to or the cash value of awards, and the terms and conditions of awards granted under the 2021 Plan, including the period of their exercisability and vesting.
-The Plan Administrator also has the authority to provide for accelerated exercisability and vesting of awards.
-Subject to the limitations set forth below, the Plan Administrator also determines the fair market value applicable to an award and the exercise or strike price of stock options and stock appreciation rights granted under the 2021 Plan.
+Subject to the terms of the 2021 Plan, the Plan Administrator determines the recipients, the types of Awards to be granted, the number of our common shares subject to or the cash value of Awards, and the terms and conditions of Awards granted under the 2021 Plan, including the period of their exercisability and vesting.
+The Plan Administrator also has the authority to provide for accelerated exercisability and vesting of Awards.
+Subject to the limitations set forth below, the Plan Administrator also determines the fair market value applicable to an Award and the exercise or strike price of stock options and stock appreciation rights granted under the 2021 Plan.